almestre/hosynet/README.md

 #### Methods:
 The RPD is defined in Calatayud (2016; they provide the equation):
 First, we calculate the phylogenetic mean pairwise distances (MPD) between the taxon i and all other taxa belonging to its module (i.e., MPD i intracommunity ) minus the mean pairwise distances of taxon i and all other taxa from different modules (MPD i intercommunity ).
 Then, we computed relative phylogenetic distinctiveness (RPD) as the inverse of the average between all taxa in a module.
 Here the module represents the set of hosts used by a symbiont, and the RPD is a metric of symbiont specialization.
-For the geographically corrected version, the source of species for the null models is constrained by geographic restrictions based on a geographic partition.
+For the geographically corrected version, the  of species for the null models is constrained by geographic restrictions based on a geographic partition.
 In this case, the mpd_inter for each species is calculate based on all the species that belong to the any of the geographic modules represented in the target community.

 The function provides random mean and sd obtained from null models based on randomisation of labels in the distance matrix.
 We also provide the z-score (z.rpd) and the p-value of the observed rpd.